Timmyy3000/Iris-Classifier/README.md

 # Iris-Classifier
 Machine learning Solution based on the Flask web framework that implements a classification model of the Iris dataset

+This machine learning solution was trained on a datasets of Iris plant classes (Iris Setosa, Iris Versicolour, Iris Virginica) and flower features( 1. sepal length in cm, sepal width in cm , petal length in cm, petal width in cm ) in order to predict future un-seen iris plant

 #Flask
-Flask is a Python web framework built with a small core and easy-to-extend philosophy.
+This project was built using Python's Flask Framework Flask is a Python web framework built with a small core and easy-to-extend philosophy.
 Flask depends on the Jinja template engine and the Werkzeug WSGI toolkit.
 The documentation for these libraries can be found at: